 Sadly there is no way stop all chances of tooth extraction, because some things are outside of your control.

-However, gum disease and decay as causes of tooth loss can.
+However, gum disease and decay as causes of tooth loss can be prevented.

 Eating a healthy balanced diet, reducing sugar intake, brushing your teeth twice a day for 2 minutes, with the correct technique as well as flossing will help.

-Regular dental checkups are too vitally important.
-A dentist can pick up on things you wouldn’t and hopefully resolve them before it becomes an issue.
+Regular dental checkups are also vitally important.
+A dentist can pick up on potential problems early and give you advice to stop any issue developing.

 Tooth extraction is a routine procedure for dentists, but not one they wish to have to perform.